-Looking for a laid-back and relaxing vacation destination?
-Look no further than Holbox.
+If you're looking for a laid-back and relaxing vacation destination, look no further than Holbox (pronounced "hol-BOSH").
 The vibe is friendly and low-key, the roads are sandy, and the hotels and restaurants simple but fun.
 One of the island’s biggest draws is swimming with whale sharks, the world’s largest fish, who visit the waters around Holbox from May to October.

 Where to Stay in Holbox

 Holbox is lacking in big-name luxury hotels, but although you won’t find a Park Hyatt, you will find friendly, clean establishments full of castaway-in-paradise ambiance.
 Seek out a room with a view of the ocean and get ready to put in some hammock time.

 La Palapa: Situated right on the beachfront at the northern tip of the island, this 16-room hotel offers lodging ranging from simple bungalows to second-floor suites.

 Casa Sandra: This beachfront boutique hotel is one of Holbox’s most elegant, with just 12 European-style rooms, each whitewashed and replete with luxurious details like deep bathtubs, original art, and high thread-count linens.
 The suites feature great views of the ocean.